D04: The Role of a Lietime

 BAJANKLES: Why am I crying?

 BARGIE: ♪ Bargie's feeling happy.
-She's never going to die. ♪
+She's never gonna die. ♪

 BLEEZ: It's so beautiful.